telekom/sysrepo-plugin-interfaces/tests/bridging/manual_tests.md

 To test bridging functionality (frame filtering and forwarding based on MAC address and VLAN ID), we need to add ports to the bridge.
-Testing without physical interfaces can be done by using veth interfaces on Linux. veth interfaces are always created in pairs, and when a frame is transmitted on a veth interfaces it will always be received on its veth peer, similar to a physical connection between two devices.
+Testing without physical interfaces can be done by using veth interfaces on Linux. veth interfaces are always created in pairs, and when a frame is transmitted on a veth interface it will always be received on its veth peer, similar to a physical connection between two devices.
 For testing purposes, one veth interface can represent a VM or a host in a local network and its veth peer can be used as a bridge port to which this 'host' is connected to.
 By creating two veth pairs, we can test the functionality